Click image to enlarge

 "...

 Tansy Point. -- This is the low point on the south side of the river a little over two miles east by south half south (E. by S. 1/2 S.) from Fort Stevens.
-It is low, marked by small sand dunes with low marshy ground behind it, through which drai Tansy and Alder Creeks.
+It is low, marked by small sand dunes with low marshy ground behind it, through which drain Tansy and Alder Creeks.
 There is a broad low-water sand beach in front of the point, and the three-fathom curve lies three hundred and forty yards outside the shore-line.
 A black buoy marks the north side of the channel abreast of Tansy Point, and there is deep water and a strong current in the channel-way between the buoy and the point.

 -